canlab/2021_Ceko_MPA2_Aversive/README.md

-## Common and stimulus type-specific brain representations of negative affect
+## Common and stimulus-type-specific brain representations of negative affect

 ### Summary and requirements

-This repository contains code and data related to Ceko et al. 2022 (add proper link when available) to develop, evaluate and validate in new individuals common and stimulus-type specifc predictive brain models of negative affect, using 4 types of aversive stimuli (mechanical pain, thermal pain, aversive sound, aversive pictures)
+This repository contains code and data related to [Ceko et al. 2022](https://www.nature.com/articles/s41593-022-01082-w) to develop, evaluate and validate in new individuals common and stimulus-type specifc predictive brain models of negative affect, using 4 types of aversive stimuli (mechanical pain, thermal pain, aversive sound, aversive pictures)

 - code tested on MATLAB 2019b